Practical Information in Mallorca

 Senior Citizens: Mallorca is an excellent destination for older travellers, especially in winter when the resorts are quieter, prices more reasonable and hotels offer very economical long-stay rates.
 The best deals are available through tour operators who specialise in holidays for senior citizens.

-For more information about driving in Spain please see our Driving Guide.
+For more information about driving in Majorca please see our Driving Guide.

 - Speed limits on: motorways (autopistas) 120kph; main roads 100kph; minor roads 90kph; urban roads 60kph